apivich-h/apivich-h.github.io/pages/youtube.md

 I can't list out all of my videos on here, so if you think this channel has something that might be up your alley, I recommend you go check out the channel, or at least <a href="https://www.youtube.com/playlist?list=PLBzCYlA4J3e5KD8Xb_9AoOHFDs5vVkdWI">a playlist of my favourite videos on there</a>.

 (You might also be wondering how the name came about.
 I don't have the answer since the only person who knows why this name was chosen is my 15-year-old self.
 My older self essentially just has to live with that choice.)

 <br>

-# RMI The Second

-_<a href="https://www.youtube.com/channel/UCTwdd4u7a301TWVMOVGXk-g">Click here to go to RMI The Second on Youtube.</a>_
+I also have another channel titled **<a href="https://www.youtube.com/channel/UCTwdd4u7a301TWVMOVGXk-g">RMI The Second</a>**.
 Initially, this channel was simply going to be the second channel to RandomMathsInc (hence the name), where I just post extra information that I cannot fit into a video I post on RandomMathsInc.

-However, over time, I just start posting other random stuff on there (including random vlogs of when I go places or just me rambling on about different topics).
+However, over time, I just start posting other random stuff on there (including random vlogs of when I go places or just me rambling on about different topics or other random moments in life).
 It therefore has ended up as a channel where I post videos that I feel doesn't belong on RandomMathsInc.